Defense dominates, Hoosiers beat Belmont in women’s NCAAs

 That gave Indiana the breathing room it needed to methodically push ahead.
 A 10-2 run to halftime, keyed by consecutive baskets from Patberg, stretched the Hoosiers’ lead to 30-18 by halftime.

 Belmont finally hit from long range in third quarter when Jones struck twice, including in the early seconds.
-But Indiana kept choking off Wells’ attempts to the drive to the basket and Mackenzie Holmes blocked her first shots of the quarter.
+But Indiana kept choking off Wells’ attempts to drive to the basket and Mackenzie Holmes blocked her first shots of the quarter.

 The Hoosiers then launched a 10-3 run behind six points from Nicole Cardano-Hillary that had the Hoosiers ahead by 15.
 Grace Berger’s jumper sent Indiana into the fourth quarter ahead 51-33.